 The Syrian men’s push-backs are not isolated incidents, but standard practice along Croatia’s border.
 The police use weapons, and sometimes, excessive violence, to push people back to Bosnia and Herzegovina.
 In doing so, they ignore refugees’ rights, and act as if the border area is a legal vacuum.
 The Croatian government has not, however, prosecuted any border agents.

-The three applicants assert that their collective expulsions from Croatia to BiH breach European Convention on Human Rights Article 4 Protocol 4 (prohibition of collective expulsions) and Article 13 (right to an effective remedy).
-Furthermore, given asylum-seekers’ inhumane living conditions and the dysfunctional asylum system in BiH, the applicants claim that their push-backs also violate Article 3 (inhuman or degrading treatment) of the convention.
+The three complainants assert that their push-backs from Croatia breach Article 4 Protocol 4 (prohibition of collective expulsions) and Article 13 (right to an effective remedy) of the European Convention on Human Rights.
+Furthermore, given asylum seekers’ inhumane living conditions and Bosnia and Herzegovina’s inadequate asylum system, they claim that their expulsions also violates Article 3 (inhuman or degrading treatment).

 These complaints are part of a series of similar legal interventions ECCHR has taken against push-backs at the EU’s external borders and internal European borders.